cplank/SharpWheelOfFortune/ReadMe.txt

+﻿Features:
+- see previous guesses

-﻿Future Ideas:
+Future Ideas:
 - Multi-player
   - per-player scores
   - working on the same word (vs, not coop)
 - Coop multi-player
 - limited number of guesses
-X see previous guesses
 - quit in the middle of a round?
 - web app??!?
 - validate input should only accept a-z